 Finding the time and motivation to study in your own time can be a challenge.
-For this reason, we have collated several useful ways that you can introduce self-study into your daily schedule and routine.
+For this reason, we have collated several useful ways that you can introduce self-study and independent language learning into your daily schedule and routine.
 Keep your language learning journey engaging and varied, and will achieve your goals and progress faster than you thought possible.

 It’s important to record new words and new language.
 Keep a vocabulary notebook but we recommend that you order this by topic, rather than alphabetically.
 Group words associated by theme or subject together, and learn words that are commonly found together as expressions rather than individual words.
 This is called ‘chunking’.
 Due to grammatical differences with your own language it is not always useful to dissect expressions and try to understand each individual part.
 It can often be more useful to learn an expression as a collocation and understand the meaning of that expression and when to use it.